St4NNi/jam-rs/docs/TRACE.md

 selection are bounded; full shared-hash detail is materialized only for the globally selected candidates.

-Stage 2 maps those same selected hashes to contig IDs in `part.bin`.
-It stores no nucleotide positions.
+Stage 2 maps the selected `.jam` entry ordinals to delta-coded contig IDs in `part.bin`.
+The posting table repeats neither hashes nor nucleotide positions.
 Contigs rank by independent query-window support, shared hashes, and rarity weight.
 The initial set is bounded by count and bases; weaker contigs are added only while query coverage remains incomplete.
-A strong candidate with no signature-mapped contig may enter a sequential, fixed-batch scan.
-The scan never loads the complete metagenome at once.
+A strong candidate with no signature-mapped contig may enter a sequential, fixed-batch contig scan.

-Stage 3 reads complete selected contigs, generates dense canonical k=31 and k=21 positions in memory, and verifies packed k-mers before creating anchors.
+Stage 3 reads complete selected contigs from plain FASTA/FAI, BGZF FASTA/FAI/GZI, or one candidate-only normal-gzip stream.
+It generates dense canonical k=31 and k=21 positions in memory and verifies packed k-mers before creating anchors.
 The existing mixed chainer, corridor alignment, and fragment mosaic consume that evidence.
 A verified complete forward, reverse-complement, or circularly rotated contig emits a direct `=` alignment before dense chaining.
-No position-bearing collection index or positional JMA is used.
+No position-bearing collection index, sequence payload, or positional JMA is used.

 The selected standard screening policy is: